dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 "hashFunctionMemoryPasses": number // default 2
 ```

-The `hashFunctionMemoryLimitInBytes` field is the amount of memory that `Argon2id` or `Scrypt` will be required to iterate (pass) through
+The `hashFunctionMemoryLimitInBytes` field is the amount of memory that `Argon2id` will be required to iterate (pass) through
-in order to compute the correct output,
+in order to compute the correct output (it will be rounded down to the nearest kilobyte),
 and `hashFunctionMemoryPasses` is the number of passes it will need
 to make through that memory to do so.